Chenxin516/AVC_project_MSIA423_2022/README.md

 ```bash
 docker run --name test-app --mount type=bind,source="$(pwd)",target=/app/ -p 5000:5000 project
 ```
 You should be able to access the app at http://127.0.0.1:5000/ in your browser (Mac/Linux should also be able to access the app at http://127.0.0.1:5000/ or localhost:5000/) .
+To read the about page, you can go to  http://127.0.0.1:5000/about to read the introduction.

 The arguments in the above command do the following: